alanbrunoscience/generation-java-exceptions/README.md

 <br />

-This repository contains example code to explain the `throws` clause, which is used to specify the exceptions that a method can throw.
+This repository contains example code to explain the `throws` clause, which is used to specify the **exceptions that a method might throw**.

 It was created as the complementary project for the Full-Stack Java development course, offered by **[Generation Brazil](https://brazil.generation.org/)**.